About The Museum of Yachting (MoY)

 MoY Classic Yacht Regatta

-The 34th Annual Classic Yacht Regatta, sponsored by Panerai and hosted by the Museum of Yachting, will take place in Newport over the Labor Day weekend, August 30th - September 1st.
+The 35th Annual Classic Yacht Regatta, sponsored by Panerai and hosted by the Museum of Yachting, will take place in Newport over the Labor Day weekend, August 30th - August 31.
 Headquartered at Fort Adams State Park, the event includes two days of racing and will draw a fleet that stands as a time capsule of classic design—from small traditional one-designs to large, majestic yachts built over a century ago.
-The weekend’s schedule includes a welcoming reception on Friday evening, August 30th.
+The weekend’s schedule includes a welcoming reception on Friday evening, August 29th.
 Organizing authority Sail Newport will run racing on Saturday and Sunday, followed each night by social festivities.
-The event’s traditional Classic Yacht Parade takes place Sunday morning, beginning at 10:30 am.
+The event’s traditional Classic Yacht Parade takes place Sunday morning.
 The regatta will again be the third and final stop on the North American Panerai Classic Yachts Challenge.

 One of the most extensive collections of maritime reference materials in the Northeast, the library contains more than 3,000 titles on yachting, yachting history, sailing, and boatbuilding, some 100 rare books, and source materials that give students and visitors insight into the maritime past—including logbooks, yacht registers, over 3,000 yacht plans, and yacht club directories.
 The collection is balanced with technical reference materials and a bank of computers that give IYRS students the resources they need to supplement the hands-on work they practice inside the student workshops.
 The new library is first and foremost a research center focused on the needs of IYRS students, but the space is also open to the public.
 We are not a lending library to the public.